[New PHP Features] PHP8 has been released

 table of contents

-PHP 8 was released in November 2020, but it hasn't been mentioned on the Beyond blog yet, so I'd like to take this opportunity to introduce it to you.
+PHP 8 was released in November 2020, and since it hadn't been mentioned on the Beyond blog yet, I'm giving it a quick introduction.

 First, what is PHP?